-LIVING WITH IDIOPATHIC HYPERSOMNIA SUPPORT GROUP
+LIVING WITH IDIOPATHIC HYPERSOMNIA COMMUNITY GROUP

 Hypersomnolence Australia aims to reduce social isolation among individuals living with Idiopathic Hypersomnia (IH) by providing a safe and empowering forum where they can share their experiences of IH with people they can relate to.

-Details of the support group
+Details of the community group

 Both the Neurological & Sleep Associations are "Australasian" therefore our group is open to people living in Australia and New Zealand.

-LWIH support groups will be run regularly:
+LWIH community groups will be run regularly:

 3rd Monday every month